PierceNg/football.db-Glorp/repo/OpenFootball.package/OFEvent.class/README.md

-I am an event in OpenFootball.
+I am the Smalltalk class for the table EVENTS.